guileh/ngUikitTemplate/README.md

-# ngUikitTemplate
+# Angular and UIKit Template for mobile app
-Mobile HTML5 Template for AngularJS with Uikit 3
+Mobile HTML5 Template made with AngularJS and Uikit 3